DrayerSivertsen/CourseNotes/cs460/LCD.md

  // return back and load

 ‘knowledge you learn today will become obsolete tomorrow, its important to learn the principle not the specific hardware’

+What is the first byte in a pixel for?